shivanya-chandra/pcllab.github.io/docs/joinus/graduate.md

 Q: Are you recruiting this year?

-A: We will know in October whether we will be recruiting a new student for Fall 2023.
+A: Yes, we are recruiting a new student for Fall 2024 (applications due December 1st 2023).
 <br><br>

 Q: What are you looking for in a graduate applicant?